-Raise your hand if you're planning an end-of-Summer romantic getaway!
+Raise your hand if you're planning a romantic Summer getaway !
 Are you hoping to drown yourself in love and delicious California cuisine in wine country?
 Looking to escape to New York to find the beauty in the urban jungle and each other?
 Maybe you're setting out to sea or have designs for the ultimate romantic trip to Paris.
 No matter where you're headed, you'll want to keep fights at bay.
 See four common travel pitfalls that every couple faces and solutions to help you avoid them now!

 The risk: Even if you live together, a romantic getaway means more quality time than you're used to — which is the whole point!
 Still, spending every waking minute with each other could lead to petty bickering.